TinaTiel/obs-chatbot-python/README.md

 ## Custom Commands
 Custom command can be configured by you, the broadcaster, to make OBS respond in any number of ways.
 The configuration file `config.json` includes several examples of commands that can be configured, and the elements of a command are described below:

-`name`: Name of the chat command an user would type, without the !.
-Examples: 'party', 'pride', 'letschat', etc.
+`name`: Name of the chat command a viewer would type (**_without the `!`_**).
+For example, if an user types _!hype_ then there must exist a command with the name _hype_.

 `description`: Description for the chat command; used in the !help command, and displayed during votes.

-`aliases`: List of strings that also execute this command, for example the command _birb_ may also have aliases _tiel_ and _squawk_.
+`aliases`: List of strings that also execute this command, for example the command _birb_ may also have aliases _tiel_ and _squawk_; this means viewers may also invoke the !birb command with !tiel and !squawk.

 `min_votes`: Describes the minimum number of unique votes needed to execute a command.
 Must be greater than zero.

 `permission`: The minimum status required to execute a command.
 Can be `EVERYONE`, `FOLLOWER`, `SUBSCRIBER`, `MODERATOR`, or `BROADCASTER`.

-`action`: The overall behavior that will occur when an user executes a chat command.
+`action`: The overall behavior that will occur when a viewer executes a chat command.
 These are the actions available by default, they are just dynamically-loaded python classes available in obs/actions.

 `args`: The arguments required to describe what the action does